Tuesday, February 18, 2020

 The report was never classified Secret or Top Secret.
 Comparing the Navy report with Byrd’s 1947 paper "Our Navy Explores Antarctica," Published in "The National Geographic Magazine," October 1947, Vol. 94 No. 6.
 Pages 689-715. -25 pages, it is clear that the official report contains nothing of any substance that was not published in the magazine, or later by Bertrand (1967, 1971).

-No evidence for suppression of information appears on comparing the Byrd paper with the reports by the US services, the many journalists’ reports, and the books and articles by Sullivan, Rose, and Bertrand.
+No evidence of information suppression appears when comparing the Byrd paper with the reports by the US services, the many journalists’ reports, and the books and articles by Sullivan, Rose, and Bertrand.

 The peer-reviewed study I cited concluded that there is no evidence for any concealment.
 Nowhere in those articles was there any consideration of a possible threat of any kind whatsoever emanating from alleged remnants of the Third Reich.
 The only threat mentioned was Soviet.
 And the words "German or Nazi or UFO" do not appear anywhere in the 540-page report.